Skip to content

 Stop Recording

-When you have finished all recording press the Finish button or hit Ctrl+3.
-Notice that the Analog entry is added to the grid.
+When you have finished recording, press the Finish button or press Ctrl+3.
+Notice that an Analog entry is added to the grid.

-The Rapise screen will now be restored and will have placed focus in the editor pane of the Rapise with TwoDialogsAnalogAbsolute.js script displayed.
-You should see code something like the following:
+The Rapise screen will now be restored, and focus will be placed in the Rapise editor pane, with the TwoDialogsAnalogAbsolute.js script displayed.
+You should see code similar to the following:

 //Plays recorded events from "Analog\\Analog0003.arf" file